TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

 ```
 $ curl -O -X GET \
   https://api-storage.cloud.toast.com/v1/AUTH_*****/container/object

 [Object Download]

 $ curl -X GET -H 'Referer: https://cloud.nhn.com' \
   https://api-storage.cloud.toast.com/v1/AUTH_*****/container/object

 <html><h1>Unauthorized</h1><p>This server could not verify that you are authorized to access the document you requested.</p></html>
 ```
 </details>
 <br/>

 ### Allowing reading/writing to certain projects or certain Users
-If you wish to set up ACL Policy Elements with the Container’s `X-Container-Read`and `X-Container-Write` attribute’s `<tenant-id>:<user-uuid>` form, you can assign reading/writing rights to certain project or certain users.
-If you enter wildcard script`*` instead of Tenant ID or User UUID, all Projects or all Users are allowed to access.
+If you wish to set up ACL Policy Elements with the Container’s `X-Container-Read` and `X-Container-Write` attribute’s `<tenant-id>:<user-uuid>` form, you can assign reading/writing rights to certain project or certain users.
+If you enter wildcard character `*` instead of Tenant ID or User UUID, all Projects or all Users are allowed to access.
 When making access requests, a valid authentication token is required.

 > [Note]
 > The Reading Right assigned through the ACL Policy with the authentication token includes the Object List View rights.

 <details>
 <summary>An example of reading/writing rights assigned to certain Users of a certain Project</summary>